JEOresearch/EyeTracker/README.md

 To help support this software and other open-source projects, please consider subscribing to my YouTube channel: https://www.youtube.com/@jeoresearch, or joining for $1 per month: https://www.youtube.com/@jeoresearch/join.

 Other useful tools/supplies
-- Spinel Camera (~$100): https://amzn.to/3D8faQB (price may vary)
+- GC0308 Camera (~$20): https://amzn.to/41x8p2W (price may vary)
 - LEDs for Spinel ($8): https://amzn.to/41rEwAS
 - USB Extension cable x2 ($8): https://amzn.to/4knyf1N (for extending GC0308 cable)

-Affiliate links on this page help support the channel at no extra cost to you.
-As an Amazon Associate, I earn from qualifying purchases.
-All earnings support the development of open-source software and projects like this!
+As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Requirements:
 - A Python environment